andriisgit/country-redirect/readme.txt

 The plugin very useful for companies (such as Bosch, Biir, Siemens) and blogs who have different web-sites for not logged in visitors from different countries.

 ####What is plugin exactly do
-The plugin creates Settings page Geo Redirect in the Wordpress's admin section where it is possible to point all possible redirects for any country in the world.
+The plugin creates Settings page Country Redirect in the WordPress's admin section where it is possible to point redirect for any country in the world.

-When unauthorized visitor visits the frontend site, this visit will be redirected to URL matched the country he visits from with the Wordpress default `302` status.
+When unauthorized visitor visits the frontend site, this visit will be redirected to URL matched the country he visits from with the WordPress default `302` status.

 ####Has the country determination reliable
 Both desktop and mobile visitors should be determined correctly using four determining engine based on visitor's IP.